The 9 alternative milks you should (and shouldn’t) add to your coffee

 SOYA

-Soya milk has been on the market for years and has become one of the most accessible dairy-free milk options nationwide.
-It’s one of the closest substitutes for cow’s milk around, so if you’re going to foam an alternative milk for the first time, this is a pretty safe bet.
+One of the closest substitutes for cow’s milk around, so if you’re going to foam an alternative milk for the first time, this is a pretty safe bet.

 However, if you have a thyroid condition, it’s best to skip soya.
 Soy can potentially counteract the effects of synthetic thyroid hormones, affecting both hypo- and hyperthyroid patients.
-Thankfully, there are plenty of other kinds of milk to choose from.

 RICE